Do you know how honey is produced and how important are bees for agriculture?

 Xinotiri, which is the classic xinomizithra of Mykonos.
 It has stayed longer in the sun so it is relatively harder.
 It has a lovely aroma and is a superb accompaniment to pasta and red sauces.

-Another excellent “ambassador” of the authentic Mykonian taste are the paximadi, the dipirites as they are known, which accompanied Greek and foreign sailors for many years, since they stand the test of time without losing their taste.
+Another excellent “ambassador” of the authentic Mykonian taste is the paximadi, the dipirites as they are known, which accompanied Greek and foreign sailors for many years since they stood the test of time without losing their taste.

-In fact, if the double-baked dipirites bread is combined with kopanisti, the famous Mykonian meze mostra is made.
-Something akin to the Cretan dakos, mostra is made with paximadi nut wet moistened with just the right amount of water, squashed tomato and kopanisti, while for the garnish a little olive oil, oregano and capers are enough!
+If the double-baked dipirites bread is combined with kopanisti, the famous Mykonian meze mostra is made.
+Something akin to the Cretan dakos, mostra is made with paximadi nut wet and moistened with just the right amount of water, squashed tomato and kopanisti, while for the garnish a little olive oil, oregano and capers are enough!

 In the local ovens, in addition to dipirites, you will also find protofourni, a bread that looks like the well-known lagana, the kouvaroti, a heavy sourdough bread made with various flours with barley the most prominent, the mostrakia, paximadi for the salad we mentioned above, and various kouloures with raisins, tahini, the amygdalota, the kalathakia and the tartlets stuffed with almond, a traditional Mykonian treat, and the kourabie with their strong bitter almond aroma.